PruthviKotharkar/Google-Clone-React-Firebase/README.md

-Google Clone made with React & Firebase.
+Google Clone made with React & deployed with Firebase

 It is the exact clone and has the primary features just like the original Google.